-This project is designed by Wendy Ward who designs her own range of easy-to-follow modern sewing patterns called MIY Collection.
+This no pattern t-shirt and dress project was designed by Wendy Ward who designs her own range of easy-to-follow modern sewing patterns called MIY Collection.
 Wendy is a qualified teacher with a degree in fashion and she teaches dressmaking from MIY Workshop in Brighton.
-She has also written two books - 'A Beginner’s Guide to Making Skirts' and 'The Beginner’s Guide to Dressmaking' and is currently writing a third.
+She has also written two books – ‘A Beginner’s Guide to Making Skirts’ and ‘The Beginner’s Guide to Dressmaking’ and is currently writing a third.

 This project is sponsored by Girl Charlee for all your jersey knit fabrics.

 If you’ve recently bought an overlocker and want a quick easy project to find your way around it, try my no pattern t-shirt and dress.
 Quick to sew and easy to wear, you’ll also use your regular sewing machine for some parts but the main making can be done on your overlocker.
 If you don’t have an overlocker, just use your regular machine instead for everything – I have lots of tutorials for sewing knits on a regular sewing machine on my blog www.wendyward.co.uk – just search ‘sewing with knits’.

 I chose knitted fabrics for my samples; a single jersey for the t-shirt and a Ponte De Roma for the dress, both from Girl Charlee.
 Knits sew up well on an overlocker and have a nice drape, which suits this design.
 You can use a woven fabric if you prefer; satin or crepe would both work well and I’d like to try the dress in a soft lightweight denim.

 Woven or knitted fabric that is at least 114cm wide: 1.4m for the t-shirt, 2m for the dress